 Can You Leave the Propane Tank On in an RV?

-The first is when your rig is stored.
+The first reason to turn your RV’s propane off is when you’re storing it.
 If you return home from a trip and don’t intend to use the RV for some time, you can turn your propane tank off since you won’t be using it.
 And you should definitely turn off your propane tank when your rig is in storage.

 For example, in Virginia, you need to stop to confirm that your tanks are off prior to driving your rig through a tunnel.
 In New York and New Jersey, you can’t drive through a tunnel or over some bridges with a propane tank open.